abilandz/PH8124/Lecture_2/Lecture_2.md

 ```bash
 cat someFile.txt
 ```
-Note that **cat** preserves all empty characters, line breaks, etc. In the case you want to append something to the already existing file, we can use a slightly modified construct:
+Note that **cat** preserves all empty characters, line breaks, etc. In case you want to append something to the already existing file, we can use a slightly modified construct:

 ```bash
 $ cat >> someFile.txt